mieubrisse/personal-writing/self-hosted-n8n/post.md

 - **🖥️ Capture Mac Screentime Data:** receives screentime data pushed from my Mac and stores it in the quantified life Postgres.
 This workflow is neat because it's push-based: n8n lets me define a webhook, and a script on my Mac pushes screentime data to it. <!-- TODO link to the repo with my script push data -->
 - **🌱 Check Data Freshness:** verifies the quantified life Postgres tables have recent data to ensure the data pipelines are flowing.

-Here's a neat thing: workflows can call other workflows.
-For those familiar with programming, workflows are basically functions.
+A neat thing: workflows can call other workflows.
+Workflows are basically programming functions.

 So I also have two more "helper" workflows: